Rainbow-CPaaS/Rainbow-Node-SDK/README.md

  - [Presence] Set the presence to 'online' once connected

- - [Connection] Signin using the XMPP API and maintain the connection on (PING)
+ - [Connection] Sign-in using the XMPP API and maintain the connection on (PING)

 ### v0.1

- - [Connection] Signin using the REST API, refresh the token and reconnect when needed
+ - [Connection] Sign-in using the REST API, refresh the token and reconnect when needed